jlobatop/GA-CFD-MO/README.md

 ## openFoam_cases
 Folder to store different OpenFOAM cases useful for the thesis or Python scripts to automate different tasks such as automatic evaluation or post-processing.
+Currently working on a Python code that executes different OpenFOAM cases as individuals for different generations.
+The idea is modify a value in a external folder to the simulate the case and store the results in one folder for each generation and individual, with output written data for errors and plots.
+Inside the folder there is the base case folder with the classical backwards step flow (<tt>[pitzDaily](https://www.cfdsupport.com/OpenFOAM-Training-by-CFD-Support/openfoam-tutorial-backward-facing-step-pitzDaily-velocity-magnitude.png)</tt>), the run folder (where the main scripts are located and where simulations take place) and the script folder (where tests are performed).

 ## optimization